thfProjects/GbaBoxPusher/README.md

 # GbaBoxPusher
-A Game Boy Advance game like Sokoban, push the box into the red square to pass to the next level.
+A Game Boy Advance game like Sokoban, push the box into the red square to pass to the next level

-Built with DevitkitPro.
+Built with DevitkitPro